 - Sahasranama Archana – The Lord is worshiped by reciting his 1008 names and singing chants praising him on behalf of the devotee.

 - Maha Rudrabhishekam – This Abhishekam is done by reciting the four ancient holy texts; Rigveda, Samveda, Yajurveda and the Atharva Veda in front of the Linga.

 How to reach Hampi

-- By Air – The nearest Airport is situated in Bellary, 60 km away.
-However, the Airport dows not operate commercial flights.
+- By Air – The nearest airport is situated in Bellary, 60 km away.
+However, the Airport does not operate commercial flights.
 The Vidyanagar Airport, also known as the Jindal Vijaynagar Airport located 40 km from Bellary operates sightseeing charter flights to Hampi.
 The Hubli airport, located 3 hours away from Hospet connects Bengaluru and Belgaum.

 - By Road – The Karnataka State Road Transport Corporation runs several buses from cities like Hospet, Bengaluru, Mysore, Mangalore, and Bellary.
 Several interstate buses also operate out of neighboring states like Goa, Andhra Pradesh, and Maharashtra.
 Private operators also run buses daily to Hampi.

 There are no hotels situated in the immediate vicinity of the Temple.
 However, several hotels, lodges, and resorts have opened up in the surroundings of Hampi ruins.
 Some of the popular ones are Sri Lakshmi Golden Beach Resorts, Royal Orchid Central, Hampi’s Boulders Resorts and Hotel Malligi.